 Benchmark report

-After a successful run, the benchmark report is built from benchmark opportunities and cost data from your chosen cloud provider.
-You will see:- Summary metrics: For example estimated monthly savings from open opportunities, total opportunity count, a unified cost efficiency metric (savings versus monthly cost context), and monthly amortized cost over time.
+- Summary metrics: For example estimated monthly savings from open opportunities, total opportunity count, a unified cost efficiency metric (savings versus monthly cost context), and monthly amortized cost over time.

 - Top opportunities to address: A ranked view you can use to focus on the largest items first.